 Giant’s Causeway, Portrush

-Known around the world, the Giant’s Causeway is a site to behold.
+Known around the world, the Giant’s Causeway is a sight to behold.
 With 50 000 natural steps leading to the sea, the site has become wheelchair accessible since its new owners, The National Trust, purchased it.
-You will find disabled toilets on site, as well as a free shuttle bus – and ramps at the visitor centre which wheelchairs can access.
+You will find disabled toilets on-site, as well as a free shuttle bus – and ramps at the visitor centre which wheelchairs can access.

 Bournemouth and Boscombe Beaches, Dorset